Xiaofei-it/Shelly/README.md

 The Shelly library provides several kinds of Dominoes, including the basic Domino, the Task Domino and the Retrofit Domino.

-The basic Domino, which provides the basic methods for performing various kinds of actions, for data transformation and for thread scheduling.
+The basic Domino provides the basic methods for performing various kinds of actions, for data transformation and for thread scheduling.

 The Task Domino provides methods for executing a time-consuming task and performing various